 Chili with Rice

-Creamy chicken chili with rice is the ultimate cold weather meal!
-Made with tender chicken thighs, white beans, and flavorful creamy broth, then served over cooked rice with fresh pico de gallo and green onions.
+Creamy chicken chili with rice made with tender chicken thighs, white beans, and flavorful creamy broth, then served over cooked rice with fresh salsa and green onions.

 There is something about a big bowl of chili that warms your soul and tastebuds, and chili with rice is so comforting.
 It’ll fill you up and offer some of the best flavors.